-3-Day Family Itinerary for Niue
+4-Day Family Itinerary for Niue

-How to Get Around Niue in 3 Days
+How to Get Around Niue in 4 Days

 Day 1 – Arrive in Niue

+Fakaalofa Lahi Atu!
+Welcome to Niue, your home for the next four days!
 On arrival at Hanan International Airport, you’ll go through the airport arrival process as outlined in detail in Everything You Need to Know About Arriving in Niue.
 Give it a read so you can transition into Niue seamlessly!

 Once you’re outside of the arrival area, head to the kiosk of your chosen car rental company or, if you have organised airport transfers with your accommodation, a representative will be waiting for you.
 Wherever you’re staying on the island, it will be a short drive to your accommodation…

-Family Accommodation in Niue
+Family Accommodations in Niue

 - Scenic Matavai Resort